planetis-m/goodluck/docs/post.rst

 In the next paragraphs the design of a simple in-memory database is presented.
 I chose an ecommerce store as an example, mainly because everyone has used an eshop before and ECS resembles relational databases.
-Also making games are not my cup of tea, although I hang out in the #nim-gamedev channel :).

 Components
 ==========